Thomas-Kleist/Project_1_Phase_10_Game/report.md

 I approached this design modularly, first by building a card class.
 Then a display system to show several cards at once in multiple colors.
 Next, a player class and to hold cards for the player.
 Next a deck, a way of shuffling, and a way to deal cards to the player.
 After that, I built a system for players to pick up and discard cards into the appropriate piles.
 Next, I built a main game class that controls the overall flow of the game and started designing phases for players to lay out cards.
 Finally, I built a system to hit to play their remaining cards, as well as a system to start and the next round or end the game when a player is out of cards.

 Throughout this, I tried to commit the code to Github often, ideally after each feature was developed, so I could easily roll back if something broke, or make a branch to work on a different feature for some time.

+For project 2, I looked through the code for places to add the data structures and algorithms.

 # Game Rules